-For the last five seasons we have offered a very well received ‘drop in’ service with very short waiting times, and aim to offer that same service this season.
+For the last six seasons we have offered a very well received ‘drop in’ service with very short waiting times, and aim to offer that same service this season.

 We also provide a private flu vaccination service for those who are not eligible for our FREE NHS service.
 This service costs £10 and is available to those aged 12 years and above.

 The injected flu vaccine is offered FREE of charge on the NHS to people who are at risk to ensure that they are protected against catching flu and developing serious complications.

 You are eligible to receive a free flu jab if you:

 - Are 65 Years Of Age Or Over

 - Are Living In A Long-Stay Residential Care Home Or Other Long-Stay Care Facility

 If you’re pregnant, you’re advised to have the injectable flu vaccine, regardless of the stage of pregnancy you’ve reached.
 That’s because there’s strong evidence to suggest that pregnant women have an increased risk of developing complications if they get flu.

 If you’re pregnant, you will benefit from the flu vaccine because it:

 - Reduces Your Chance Of Getting Serious Complications Of Flu, Such As Pneumonia, Particularly In The Later Stages Of Pregnancy